SaurinSavla/Synergy_AccioBeer/README.md

-**AI-Driven Mental Health Monitoring and Suicide Detection Application**
+<h2>AI-Driven Mental Health Monitoring and Suicide Detection Application</h2>

-<h4>This comprehensive application is built to monitor mental health of patients.
-Here are some features of the application:</h4>
+<h4>This comprehensive application is built to monitor mental health of patients.</h4>

+### Features:
+* A robust machine learning model to analyze how likely a patient is to commit suicide utilizing EEG signal data, which doctors can upload as a CSV.

 <h4>Link to project video - https://youtu.be/HOra3y6UYPA?si=jyDAZX_HV7KXjdP7</h4>